leo-brewin/riemann-normal-coords/README.md

 If you are not using the Hybrid-LaTeX tools then you would type

     $ cd source/cadabra/cdb
-    $ cadabra2python metric.cdb metric.py
+    $ cadabra2python dGamma.cdb dGamma.py
-    $ cadabra2 metric.py
+    $ cadabra2 dGamma.py

 This will produce plain text output.

-You could also copy and paste `metric.cdb` into the Cadabra2 gui.
+You could also copy and paste `dGamma.cdb` into the Cadabra2 gui.

 ## Testing